Multimodal Language Models See Better When They Look Shallower: Visual Representations

+where \( H H^T \) computes the pairwise dot products between layer hidden states.
+The denominator normalizes the values using the \( L_2 \)-norm, defined as:

+ensuring that values lie within \( [-1,1] \).
+The absolute value guarantees that all elements are within the range \( [0,1] \).
+Then, we compute the average of \(S\) across four tasks.

-In this section, we explore the variations in visual representation spaces across four tasks.
+We also explore the variations in visual representation spaces across four tasks.
 As illustrated in Figure~\ref{fig:cosine_similarity_clip_4}, the partitioning of visual representations is minimally influenced by the nature of the tasks.
 In other words, the shallow, middle, and deep representation spaces exhibit remarkable stability, maintaining consistent structures across various tasks.

-Figure~\ref{fig:ocr_layer_wise} further highlights the distinct characteristics of different representation spaces through the results on TextVQA and OCRBench.
-These results clearly demonstrate that shallow layers are ineffective for OCR tasks, with performance progressively improving in the middle space and being adequately addressed only in the deep space.